Banking supervision deal struck by EP negotiators and Irish Presidency

 Marianne Thyssen (EPP, BE), rapporteur for the text entrusting the ECB with bank supervisory powers, said: "This deal is a very important first step towards a full banking union.
 It will enforce integration of the financial sector and strengthen confidence.
 We have set up a system where people will be working for the European interest and where there will be more accountability.
 The system should also be attractive to non-Eurozone Member States."

 Sven Giegold (Greens, DE), rapporteur for the text amending the role of the European Banking Authority, said: "This agreement is a breakthrough for democratic control of the financial sector.
 Crucially, the agreement reached today will provide for strengthened democratic accountability under the proposed system, with the European Parliament getting a clear scrutiny role over the European Central Bank in its performance of its tasks.
 The deal will also help ensure that the diversity of the EU's banking system is taken into account of by the supervisory system."

 Key areas in which Parliament pushed through changes:

 Parliament's plenary must now ratify the deal in the near future.
-In the meantime, national parliaments may also express their views and an inter-institutional arrangement on the details will be hammered out by Parliament and the ECB on to shape appropriate accountability systems.
+In the meantime, national parliaments may also express their views and an inter-institutional agreement on the details will be hammered out by Parliament and the ECB to shape appropriate accountability systems.

-For legal reasons, the details of Parliament's powers of control over the ECB supervisor will be drawn up through an inter-institutional arrangement.
-Parliament's adoption of the final legislation is contingent on the successful conclusion of this arrangement.
+For legal reasons, the details of the Parliament's powers of control over the ECB supervisor will be drawn up through an inter-institutional agreement.
+Parliament's adoption of the final legislation is contingent on the successful conclusion of this agreement.